Hi George, you’re a good innovator, hats off.

 the mower is very small and so the greatest problem was to fix the gasifier on it because of the very limited space…furthermore has only one wheel and the gasifier must stay in good balance over the wheel in way that the additional 17 kg of the gasifier is not too havy during operation…

-for reason of the limited space for fixing we choosed a milk container from a milking engine - upside down- for the gasifier. therefore of the small neck of the milkcontainer the reduction area has only about 17 cm, and was nothing inside than a grate near the bottom. therefore comes up the problem that the reduction area after an hour was plugged and must be cleaned or shaked… (in opposite to the gasifier of the red bear mower, what runs more than 4 hours without cleaning on cutting operation , and more than two hours standing completely still delivering the gas for an emergency current generator).
+for reason of the limited space for fixing we choosed a milk container from a milking engine - upside down- for the gasifier. therefore of the small neck of the milkcontainer the reduction area has only about 17 cm, and was nothing inside than a grate near the bottom. therefore comes up the problem that the reduction area after an hour was plugged and must be cleaned or shaked… (in opposite to the gasifier of the red bear mower, what runs more than 4 hours without cleaning on cutting operation , and more than one hours standing completely still delivering the gas for an emergency current generator).

 this is a bit boaring during work, so we modified the hearth-reduction area similar to the other gasifier of the red mower - see the foto- double walled with splits where gas and ash can leave the reduction during working–we have not tried yet, but it should work because of the great splits - goal is not to shake during operation for some hours…

 otherwise, when it not works it is so constructed to add a hand shaker lever from outside how at my first built stationary gasifier in iron.